Updated: July 31st, 2023

-On February 4, 2022, the federal government revised its proposed new reporting requirements for certain trusts, originally introduced in Budget 2018.
-Under the revised proposals, new rules will be applicable to taxation years ending on or after December 31, 2022 (note: the original proposals would have applied the new reporting requirements to years ending on or after December 31, 2021).
-Certain trusts that were previously not required to file a T3 return will be required to do so under the proposed rules.
+Under the draft legislation, the new rules will be applicable to taxation years ending on or after December 31, 2023 (note: the previous draft legislation would have applied the new reporting requirements to years ending on or after December 31, 2022).
+Certain trusts that were previously not required to file a T3 return (such as Bare trusts) will be required to do so under the proposed rules.
 Also, all trusts that will be obligated to file a T3 return under the new rules will have to include a new schedule to report the identity of various stakeholders.

 Who is impacted?

 - All non-resident trusts that currently must file a T3 return.